pikvm/pikvm/README.md

 * **Handy API**
   Everything that can be done via the interface can also be done via the powerful HTTP API.
 * **Know-how**
-  We created a lot of cool stuff, without which Pi-KVM would not be as good as it is.
-  We created [very own MJPG video server](https://github.com/pikvm/ustreamer) written on C with multi-threading and GPU video encoding - fastest streaming solution available to to provide the best video quality for Pi-KVM.
+  We created [very own MJPG video server](https://github.com/pikvm/ustreamer) written on C with multi-threading and GPU video encoding - fastest streaming solution available to provide the best video quality for Pi-KVM.
 We also made many other things and tested a lot of hardware so that you could just assemble the device and it would work immediately without any problems.

 ## Disclaimer